History of bread in California: Bread in San Francisco

 There have been independent retail bakeries in San Francisco continuously since the California Gold Rush of 1849, and many restaurants make their own bread.
-However, the wholesale market (which distributes bread regionally to restaurants and grocery stores) was marked by a slow decline from the early heyday, and the subsequent emergence of a new generation of artisan bakers.
+However, the wholesale market (which distributes bread to restaurants and grocery stores) was marked by a slow decline from the early heyday, and the subsequent emergence of a new generation of artisan bakers.

 Gold-rush era

 Sourdough bread traces its origins to ancient Egypt and is common in parts of Europe.
 It became a staple in San Francisco during the California Gold Rush of 1849.
 Gold miners valued it for their camps because of its durability, and the relative ease of obtaining yeast.
 Although many different kinds of pre-ferment (a dough-like mixture of fermented flour and water containing bacteria and wild yeast) are suitable for making sourdough, specific species of bacteria (Lactobacillus sanfrancisco) and wild yeast (Candida humilis) have been identified as the predominant cultures in local breads.
 Sourdough starters were carefully kept and maintained by each bakery as a "mother sponge".

 By 1854 there were 63 bakeries in San Francisco.
 The Boudin Bakery was founded in 1849 by Isidore Boudin, son of a family of master bakers from Burgundy, France.
 Boudin applied French baking techniques to the fermented-dough bread.
 The bakery continues to use the starter which originated in the 19th century.
 Parisian, a popular bread in San Francisco for many years, started in 1856.
 Parisian supplied San Francisco's oldest restaurant, Tadich Grill, for 141 years until the bakery closed.
 In Oakland, Toscana started in 1895 and Colombo in 1896.
 Also in 1896, the Larraburu Brothers bakery, located at 365 3rd Avenue, was started by two Basque brothers who immigrated to the U.S. from France, bringing their starter with them.
+In 1899, Fritz Schweninger founded the Carmel Bakery, on Ocean Avenue in Carmel-By-The-Sea; it remains the oldest bakery in California still in its original building.